the institute

 Radio and Hadrontherapy

-Conventional radiotherapy, currently widespread, could change substantially: it has been demonstrated that the administration of a certain dose in a very short period of time increases the effectiveness of the treatment, reducing damage to healthy tissues and limiting the onset of side effects such as secondary tumors.
+Conventional radiotherapy, which is currently widespread, could undergo a substantial change.
+It has been shown that administering a specific dose over a very short time increases the treatment’s effectiveness while reducing damage to healthy tissue and limiting the onset of side effects, such as secondary tumours.
 This phenomenon is called the Flash effect.

-We intend to proceed with the following activities:
+We plan to proceed with the following activities:

-• Electron beam measurements delivered in flash mode of an optimized monitoring detector system: based on the results obtained in 2022-2023 we want to design and implement a beam monitor system that can be marketed and used in a clinical environment.
+• Measurements of electron beams delivered in Flash mode from an optimized detector monitoring system.
+Based on the results obtained in 2022-2023, we want to design and implement a marketable beam monitoring system that can be used in a clinical setting.

-• Analysis of the collected data and characterization of the detector in terms of resolutions in the measurement of the parameters of interest.
-The prototypes and optimized detectors will therefore be tested in the laboratory and at therapeutic beams in order to verify their correct functioning, to highlight their strengths and to highlight any critical elements.
+• The collected data will be analysed, and the detector will be characterised in terms of resolution for measuring the parameters of interest.
+The optimized prototypes and detectors will be tested in the lab and with therapeutic beams to verify their proper functioning, highlight their strengths, and pinpoint any critical elements.

-• Evaluation through the development of a Monte Carlo simulation of the characteristics of the detector under development, evaluation of the signal and expected funds.
+• Evaluation of the developing detector’s characteristics through the development of a Monte Carlo simulation, along with an assessment of the expected signal and background noise.

 • SIT Sordina – Aprilia (LT), Italia